 The North West of Spain is an undiscovered treasure for most.
 The region’s most famous wine, Albariño (which, curiously, is called by the grape and not the region– unlike most Spanish wines), is enjoyed throughout most of Spain, but the region’s other wines (Ribeira Sacra, Bierzo) are off the radar for many.

-The area, while large, is will worth a visit– or many!
+The area, while large, is well worth a visit– or many!
 From the estuaries of the Rias Baixas that lead into Portugal, to the steep and mountainous vineyards of Bierzo, the region of Green Spain is #1 on my personal list of Spanish wine regions to discover.
 I’ll be visiting this summer, and will definitely be stopping at the incredible Islas Cies, and eating plenty of local seafood to pair with my wine!

 Don’t Miss: The guided vineyard visit at Martin Codax, one of the region’s top producers, where they share the behind the scenes of creating Albariño wines.